 Step 1: make a claim: "He's dead, Jim", said Dr. McCoy to Captain Kirk.
+Under usual circumstances your claim will involve some test statistic (mean, variance, etc.).

 Step 2: determine if the claim being made is the null or alternative hypothesis.